-One cool thing that’s changed with 3 pouch tool bag since I bought my 8080DB (below left) is Occidental now rivets the inner tool holder to the outer pouch.
+One cool thing that’s different between my 8080DB (below left) and the black bag is Occidental rivets the inner tool holder to the outer pouch.
 This creates a better drill holster and keeps the pocket closer in, which I prefer.
-It also creates a third inner tool holder where before there were only two.
-I use the third for my level as seen above.
+It also creates a third inner tool holder where on the green one there were only two so now I can use the third for my level as seen above.

 Tape Left or Right?

 I used to keep my chalk line in the top left fastener pouch, where I now keep my tape.
 I picked up the High Mount Tape Holder model 5037 to see if I could keep the pouch for the chalk but find the belt more comfortable without it.
 It’s better if you center it in the back but I don’t like to reach that far.

 So Which One Is Better?

 The leather setup is a pound heavier but I can barely tell the difference.
 And, even though it’s not broken in yet, I find the leather more comfortable than the nylon.
 It’s quieter too, as it slides against the leg.
 Cost wise, the leather runs around $15 more per bag over the nylon.

 The leather nylon hybrid, on the other hand, is easier to work out of due to the way the pockets are sewn.
 With my large hands the more open pockets won the day.